 - 1. Applicants who withdraw their W-2 applications prior to W-2 placement.
 In this circumstance, the Supportive Service Plan would generally be developed between the Resource Specialist and the applicant. - 2.
-Participants who are placed in a case management placement, including: Case Management Follow-up (CMF); Case management for those in unsubsidized employment (CMU); Case management for participants who are denied or decline an initial or subsequent extension (CMD); Non-custodial parent case management; Minor parent case management; and Case management for pregnant women.
+Participants who are placed in a case management placement, including: Case Management Follow-up (CMF); Case management for those in unsubsidized employment (CMU); Case management for participants who are denied or decline an initial or subsequent extension (CMD); Unemployed Individuals Capable of Obtaining Employment (CMJ); Non-custodial parent case management; Minor parent case management; and Case management for pregnant women.